-District-Wide Administration/Central Services
+District Wide Administration/Central Services

 The administrative leadership team is responsible for the day-to-day operation of the school system.
-In addition to managing district-wide academic areas such as K-12 curriculum/instruction and special education, the administrative leadership team operates the non-academic side of running the school system - facilities, transportation, human resources, internal/external communications, information technology, food services, and finance.
-The superintendent hires and oversees qualified professionals who have the expertise to implement the operational management aspects of the board's strategic plan.
+In addition to managing district wide academic areas such as K-12 curriculum/instruction and special education, the administrative leadership team operates the non-academic side of running the school system - facilities, transportation, human resources, internal/external communications, information technology, food services, and finance.
+The superintendent hires and supervises qualified professionals who have the expertise to implement the operational management aspects of the Board of Education's strategic plan.

-- Continues to implement and support the district-wide Strategic Plan in partnership with various stakeholders. - Continues to keep up-to-date with changes to sick leave and FMLA policies since the pandemic.
-This affects employees in regard to benefitted time, Teacher's Retirement Board, and insurance.
-Human resources must constantly monitor these areas. - Continued participation in the CT State health care plan.
-Participation in this plan has helped to keep the increase in cost reasonable for health care.
-Previous plans consistently were at double-digits for percent increase on yearly basis.
-Employees have also reported that the state plan is an improved plan. - Addressed district wide chronic staff absenteeism through a process of administrative "check in" conversations and employee access to HR support

-- Provide timely and efficient responses to internal and external stakeholders with prompt responses to employment verification requests, volunteer applications, student loan forgiveness documents and assistance to retirees - Coordinated with One Digital and Aetna to provide a Medicare Plan for retirees after the cancellation of the Anthem Medicare Plan - Review and update job descriptions - Developed processes to reduce redundancies and increase efficiency in the areas of employee hiring and onboarding: employee leaves including FMLA, workers comp, and extended child rearing; pre-k tuition invoicing and payment collection; summer and after school sport and music program payments; and federal, state and town reporting. - Restructured the business office, combining HR Management and Payroll positions, eliminating communication gaps and streamlining the payroll process and filled the Accounts Payable position, lowering the overall business office staff budget - Improved projections through the collection of accurate historical data and the tracking of offsetting revenue such as retiree insurance payments, preschool tuition collections, tracking of utility expenses, requesting refund checks from vendors and the allocation of these funds to offset local expenditures - Implemented the use of the position control module in MUNIS, enabling the accurate tracking of personnel and vacancies throughout the district - Consolidated student activity funds bank accounts into one bank allowing for more accurate bank reconciliation and monitoring of the use of funds - Executed the RFP process, successfully contracting with an outside food service management company and oversaw the integration of Whitsons and East Windsor Cafeteria Staff.
+To ensure accurate administration of employee benefits, including benefit time, Teacher's Retirement Board contributions, and insurance, administration consistently monitors changes to sick leave and FMLA policies in the post-pandemic landscape.
+This requires ongoing, meticulous oversight by human resources.

+Human resources has addressed chronic absenteeism among staff district wide through a process of administrative "check in" conversations and improved employee access to HR support.

+The district's continued participation in the CT State healthcare plan remains a strategic measure to manage healthcare costs effectively.
+This plan has proven successful in maintaining reasonable annual cost increases, a significant improvement over previous plans that consistently saw double-digit percentage increases.
+Employees have also expressed positive feedback regarding the state plan's enhanced benefits.

+Timely and efficient responses to internal and external stakeholders are provided with prompt responses to employment verification requests, volunteer applications, student loan forgiveness documents and assistance to retirees.

+The district coordinated with One Digital and Aetna to provide a Medicare Plan for retirees after the cancellation of the Anthem Medicare Plan.

+Human resources developed processes to reduce redundancies and increase efficiency in the areas of employee hiring and onboarding, employee leave of absence occurrences including FMLA, workers comp, and extended child rearing, pre-k tuition invoicing and payment collection, summer and after school sport and music program payments, and federal, state and town reporting.

+The business office has been restructured, combining HR Management and Payroll positions to eliminate communication gaps and streamline the payroll process.
+The Accounts Payable position was filled, lowering the overall business office staff budget.

+Budget projections were improved through the collection of accurate historical data and the tracking of offsetting revenue such as retiree insurance payments, preschool tuition collections, tracking of utility expenses, requesting refund checks from vendors and the allocation of these funds to offset local expenditures.

+The use of the position control module in MUNIS was implemented enabling accurate tracking of personnel and vacancies throughout the district.

+Student activity funds bank accounts were consolidated allowing for more accurate bank reconciliation and monitoring of the use of funds.

+A successful RFP process resulted in a contract with Whitsons Culinary Group, leading to the seamless integration of their team with East Windsor cafeteria staff.